open-contracting/deploy/docs/deploying.rst

 Make sure you have the latest scripts
 -------------------------------------

-You can run
+Make sure all 3 repositories (public and the 2 private ones, salt/private and pillar/private) are on the master branch and are up to date.

+You can do this any way you want, but there is a handy script in the repository to do this for you:

 .. code-block:: bash

     ./updateToMaster.sh

-This will update all 3 repositories (public and 2 private ones) to the master branch and the latest version, whilst showing you the git messages so you can see if there are any conflicts or problems switching.
+It will show you the git messages for each repository so you can see if there are any conflicts or problems switching.

 Deploy with the salt-ssh command
 --------------------------------